USST-RADSAT-SK/software-and-command/README.md

 In functions, most variables that will be used throughout the function should be declared at the *top* of the function.
 Exceptions may include variable declarations within the scope of an if or for loop.

 #### Types
-Use of non-standard c types (char, int, long) should be avoided whenever possible.
+Use of "non-standard" c types (char, int, long) should be avoided whenever possible.
 In embedded programming, it is always recommended to use explicit types.
 It's clearer to the user/reader, and consistent across all platforms.
-Unsigned types should always be used unless signedness is needed (should rarely be the case).
+However, signed types do have their uses; e.g. the HAL and SSI libraries use `int` for return types (error codes), so it's fine to use them when working directly with those libraries.
 Standard c types include:
-- uint8_t (instead of unsigned short or unsigned char)
+- `uint8_t` (instead of `unsigned short` or `unsigned char`)
-- uint16_t (instead of unsigned short)
+- `uint16_t` (instead of `unsigned int`)
-- uint32_t (instead of unsigned long)
+- `uint32_t` (instead of `unsigned long`)
-^ removed the "u" to use a signed version of the type when necessary.
+^ remove the "u" prefix to use a signed version of the type when necessary.
+We only have 1 system to worry about with our project (the OBC), so portability isn't a _huge_ concern, but it's still good practice to use explicit types whenever reasonable and possible.

 ### Files
 #### File Naming